• values

 NASA NJSGC Fellow.

 Frank graduated in 2020.
 He developed pH sensors using multi-material 3D printing.
+He was voted the top student in Chemistry for 2020 by the Chemistry Dept. faculty.

 Current: Frank works at Quest Diagnostics.